 If you include a library function that uses semihosting and also reference \\use\no\semihosting, the library detects the conflicting symbols and the linker reports an error.
-For example, to determine which objects are using semihosting when using an ARMv8-M processor:
+For example, to identify the objects that are using semihosting when using an Armv8-M processor:

 - 1. Link with armlink --cpu=8-M --verbose --list err.txt - 2.
-Search err.txt for occurrences of \\\I\$use\$semihosting
+Search err.txt for occurrences of \\I\$use\$semihosting